rizinorg/rizin/DEVELOPERS.md

 Doxyfile and generate HTML documentation into [doc/doxygen/html/index.html](./doc/doxygen/html/index.html)

-If you're contributing code or willing to update existing code, you can use the doxygen C-style comments to improve documentation and comments in code.
+If you're contributing code or willing to update existing code, you should use the doxygen C-style comments to improve documentation and comments in code.
 See the [Doxygen Manual](http://www.doxygen.nl/manual/index.html) for more info.
 Example usage can be found [here](http://www.doxygen.nl/manual/docblocks.html)